-Students (or parents / guardians of a dependent minor) are guaranteed access to their school records, with a staff member present, within 30 days from the date of the request.
+Students (or parents or guardians, if the student is a dependent minor) are guaranteed access to their school records, with a staff member present, within 30 days from the date of the request.
 Copies of all records can be requested at \$0.20 per page.